MicrosoftDocs/power-automate-docs/articles/process-advisor-glossary.md

 **Process map**&mdash;Visualizes the actual flow of your process based on the imported user or system data.

 **Process mining**&mdash;Visualization and analysis of processes based on event logs.
 Event logs are information stored in information systems.
-For example, in CRM (Customer Relationship Management), you can find event logs on orders, start and completions of an activity, resources used, and more.
+For example, in CRM (Customer Relationship Management), you can find event logs on orders, start and completion of an activity, resources used, and more.

 **Recording**&mdash;A recorded sequence of activities that users perform on their desktop.
 Usually, multiple recordings are analyzed together to get insights into different variants of the same task.